 Public Submission Instructions

-Whether you wish to present your work as an oral platform presentation, an ePoster or as a virtual ePoster format, this is the ideal time to share your latest study results with our enthusiastic neurology community.
+Whether you’re eager to present your groundbreaking research in the form of an oral presentation, an ePresentation, an ePoster or a virtual ePoster, this year’s event is the perfect moment to share your latest study results with our passionate neurology community.

 Important points to remember:

-- Make sure you have an up-to-date MyEAN profile (go here to login or create an account)
+- Make sure you have an up-to-date MyEAN profile (click here to login or create an account).